Going Full-TILT Boogie on Document Understanding with Text-Image-Layout Transformer

-\section{Acknowledgments}
+\subsubsection{Acknowledgments.}

 The authors would like to thank Filip Graliński, Tomasz Stanisławek, and Łukasz Garncarek for fruitful discussions regarding the paper and our managing directors at Applica.ai.
 Moreover, Dawid Jurkiewicz pays due thanks to his son for minding the deadline and generously coming into the world a day after.\\\\The Smart Growth Operational Programme supported this research under project no. POIR.01.01.01-00-0877/19-00 (\textit{A universal platform for robotic automation of processes requiring text comprehension, with a unique level of implementation and service automation}).}{}